 My argument here is that orality is important in expressing the utility of tangible cultural material.
 The >spear<, which was once reduced to a serialised artefact of fighting amongst the warriors, regains its capacity to resolve conflict in the post war reconciliation process of Northern Uganda.
 Notably, memorial spaces of the communities in Northern Uganda have remade the material objects such as drums, spears, beads, and musical instruments as important tools for reconciliation and peace-building initiatives.
-Indeed, some fundamental questions emerge in addressing the communities using the spears in dances or Mato oput rituals for reconciliation when, in a very real sense, spears are meant as tools for hunting or fighting in war?
+Indeed, some fundamental questions emerge in addressing the community practices of memorialization in Northern Uganda; first, why are the communities using the spears in dances or Mato oput rituals for reconciliation when, in a very real sense, spears are meant as tools for hunting or fighting in war?